 US panel recommends emergency approval of Moderna COVID vaccine

-WASHINGTON, DC, United States (AFP) — A US panel of experts yesterday voted to recommend emergency approval of Moderna's COVID-19 vaccine, paving the way for six million doses to start shipping as soon as this weekend.
+WASHINGTON, USA (AFP) - A US panel of experts on Thursday voted to recommend emergency approval of Moderna's COVID-19 vaccine, paving the way for six million doses to start shipping as soon as this weekend.

-The US Food and Drug Administration (FDA) is now expected to imminently grant an emergency use authorisation (EUA), which would make Moderna's vaccine the second to be approved in a Western country.
+The Food and Drug Administration is now expected to imminently grant an emergency use authorisation (EUA), which would make Moderna's vaccine the second to be approved in a Western country.

 The panel voted 20 in favour, none against, with one abstention.